LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

 the exceptions raised at the end of a script.
-The default behavior of Crappy is to raise an exception when it stops, if either an unexpected error was raised during its execution or if a :exc:`KeyboardInterrupt` was caught (script stopped using CTRL+C).
+The default behavior of Crappy is to raise an exception when it stops, if either an unexpected error was raised during its execution or if a :exc:`KeyboardInterrupt` was caught (script stopped using :kbd:`Control-c`).
 The purpose of this behavior is to prevent the execution of any line of code that would come after :meth:`crappy.start()`, since it might not be safe to run it after Crappy has failed or the user interrupted the test.
-By setting :py:`'no_raise'` to :obj:`True`, the exceptions are disabled and Python goes on after Crappy finishes, even if it crashed. **Use this** **feature with caution, as it can lead to unexpected or even unsafe** **behavior** !
-This argument can be changed by users who would prefer to use CTRL+C to stop tests but don't want exceptions to be raised, although we discourage using this strategy.
+By setting :py:`'no_raise'` to :obj:`True`, the exceptions are disabled and Python goes on after Crappy finishes, even if it crashed. **Use this feature with caution, as it can lead to unexpected or** **even unsafe behavior** !
+This argument can be changed by users who would prefer to use :kbd:`Control-c` to stop tests but don't want exceptions to be raised, although we discourage using this strategy.